Coalescing Clusters Unveil New Regimes of Frictional Fluid Mechanics: Introduction

-The surface-tension-driven coalescence of liquid droplets is a visually striking processes that is crucial to a diverse range of applications such as meteorology \cite{grabowski2013growth}, food \cite{tan2021application} and pharmaceutical industries \cite{barkat2011basics}, inkjet printing \cite{sun2015recent}, and the treatment of wastewater \cite{hussein2019application} and oil spills \cite{zhu2022recent}.
-In recent years, it also serves as the theoretical basis for the study of fusion in such liquid-like systems as aggregates of living cells \cite{grosserCellNucleusShape2021a,koshelevaCellSpheroidFusion2020a, oriola2022arrested}, shedding light on critical biological processes in embryonic development, cancer invasion, and tissue engineering.
-In the case of simple liquids at low Reynolds number this phenomenon is well-understood, as conformal mapping techniques can be used to find analytical solutions to the relevant Stokes equation \cite{hopperCoalescenceTwoViscous1993,hopperCoalescenceTwoViscous1993a}.
-The coalescence of more complex liquid or liquid-like systems -- ranging from polymers to colloidal suspensions to aggregates of living cells -- lacks such a general understanding.
-In such settings one often uses the analytical simple-liquid theory as a starting point, layered with additional complexities to either explain deviations from the expected behavior (as in the case of viscoelastic effects that result in arrested coalescence of colloidal droplets with internal microstructure \cite{pawarArrestedCoalescenceViscoelastic2012a} or new scaling laws observed in polymer droplet dynamics polymers \cite{mazurViscoelasticEffectsCoalescence1994}) or as a tool to infer the effective surface tension in an otherwise difficult-to-measure system (as in the case of observing both coalescence dynamics and surface tension fluctuations in the fusion of nucleoli \cite{caragineSurfaceFluctuationsCoalescence2018a}).
+Droplet coalescence driven by surface tension is a visually striking process, and one that is crucial in applications as diverse as meteorology \cite{grabowski2013growth}, the food \cite{tan2021application} and pharmaceutical industries \cite{barkat2011basics}, inkjet printing \cite{sun2015recent}, and the treatment of wastewater \cite{hussein2019application} and oil spills \cite{zhu2022recent}.
+In some systems controlling the coalescence process itself is the goal, and in others coalescing behavior can be used to infer material properties.
+For instance, in recent years the theory of coalescence has served as the basis for studying fusion in liquid-like biological systems such as aggregates of living cells \cite{grosserCellNucleusShape2021a,koshelevaCellSpheroidFusion2020a, oriola2022arrested}, shedding light on critical biological processes in embryonic development, cancer invasion, and tissue engineering.
+In the case of simple liquids at low Reynolds number, droplet coalescence is well-understood, as conformal mapping techniques can be used to find analytical solutions to the relevant Stokes equation \cite{hopperCoalescenceTwoViscous1993,hopperCoalescenceTwoViscous1993a}.

-In many of these more complex systems -- such as colloids in a viscous solvent or nucleoli in a crowded intranuclear environment -- we see that the coalescing components are strongly coupled to a viscous, dissipative background.
-We argue that such systems are better understood at the hydrodynamical level by adding an additional frictional term to a Navier-Stokes-like description \cite{sandnes2011patterns}, just as such systems are often modeled at the microscopic level by considering Langevin (or Brownian) Dynamics rather than Molecular Dynamics \cite{karttunen2004novel}.
-Such a continuum model is initimately linked to Darcy's Law (a mathematical description of fluid flow through porous media), but here in the context of a compact systems governed by surface tension.
-We show that this fundamentally changes the nature of droplet coalescence, leading both to a new evolution of the overall shape of the coalescing droplet and new scaling laws characterizing the growth of the neck.